Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Further applications to contact topology With Jonathan Bowden

-For any $3$-manifold $M$ with Anosov contact structure $\xi$, we follow \cite{GirouxMassot} and denote by $\cD(M,\xi)$ the group of contact transformations of $(M,\xi)$.
+We can also translate Theorems \ref{thm_oneJSJpiece} and \ref{thm_linear_graph} to a description of contact transformation groups, as follows.
+For a $3$-manifold $M$ with Anosov contact structure $\xi$, we follow \cite{GirouxMassot} and denote by $\cD(M,\xi)$ the group of contact transformations of $(M,\xi)$.
 Thus, there is a natural inclusion of $\pi_0\cD(M,\xi)$ in $\MCG(M)$.

-Recall that $D_{\varphi}$ is the subgroup of $\MCG(M)$ generated by horizontal Dehn twists (see section \ref{sec_intro_SOE}).
+\begin{theorem} Let $\xi$ be a Anosov contact structure on $M$.
+Suppose that either \begin{enumerate} \item $M$ has a unique JSJ piece which is atoroidal, or \item each torus of the JSJ decomposition of the manifold $M$ is separating. \end{enumerate} In the first case, let $D_\xi$ denote the subgroup of $\MCG(M)$ generated by Dehn twists on the JSJ tori.
+In the second case, let $D_\xi$ be the subgroup of $\MCG(M)$ generated by all Dehn twists in the directions of periodic orbits together with any Dehn twists on the JSJ tori.